 Did you know it was so wet and muddy in the 1976 Melbourne Cup

 the announcer had difficulty in knowing which horse was which.
-See:
+See this video.

 Did you know 1976 Melbourne Cup winner Van Der Hum was ridden by Bob Skelton who is remembered as having won the largest number of 3200 metre races in Australasian history.